Larval stages of taeniid cestodes of the genus Echinococcus.

 Alveolar hydatid disease may require surgery and long-term albendazole but has a high case-fatality ratio.
 Praziquantel is used in some circumstances.
 Management of complex cases may require consultation with a tropical medicine specialist.

 Advise travelers to avoid contact with dogs or wild canids in endemic areas.
 Also advise them not to drink untreated water from streams, canals, lakes, or rivers and to observe food and water precautions (see Chapter 2, Food & Water Precautions).

 Brunetti E, Kern P, Vuitton DA.
 Expert consensus for the diagnosis and treatment of cystic and alveolar echinococcosis in humans.
 Acta Trop.
 2010 Apr;114(1):1–16.

 Eckert J, Gottstein B, Heath D, Liu FJ.
 Prevention of echinococcosis in humans and safety precautions.
 In: Eckert J, Gemmell MA, Meslin FX, Pawlowski ZS, editors.
-WHO/OIE Manual on Echinococcosis in Humans and Animals: A Public Health Problem of Global Concern.
-Paris: World Organization for Animal Health; 2001. p.
-238–45.
+WHO/OIE Manual on Echinococcosis in Humans and Animals: a Public Health Problem of Global Concern.
+Paris: World Organization for Animal Health; 2001. pp. 238–45.